yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF

-2. The last record in the file may or may not have an ending line break.
+2. The last record in the file MAY or MAY NOT have an ending line break.
 For example:

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxx

-3. There may be an optional header line appearing as the first line of the file with the same format as normal record lines.
+3. There MAY be an optional header line appearing as the first line of the file with the same format as normal record lines.
 This header will contain names corresponding to the fields in the file and SHOULD contain the same number of fields as the records in